Skip to content Skip to footer navigation

 On getting the mattress home:

 • "Getting the queen mattress home wasn't too difficult.
 It was quite heavy, but nothing my partner and I couldn't handle.
-It fit nicely into the back of our small sedan once we put the seats down.
+It fitted nicely into the back of our small sedan once we put the seats down.
 Opening the mattress was kinda fun.
 We'd never bought a bed-in-a-box before, so it was quite remarkable that the manufacturer was able to pack a plush mattress into a much smaller box.
 Watch out for the rapid expansion and leave enough space, as the mattress becomes large and heavy surprisingly fast."

 • "I'd organised to borrow a van to transport the mattress home in, but I didn't consider how heavy it is.
-We got some help instore thankfully, but definitely don't try to buy this and get it home on your own."
+We got some help instore, thankfully, but definitely don't try to buy this and get it home on your own."

 On comfort: